-Your introduction to the basics behind the healthcare revenue cycle.
+Your introduction to the basics behind understanding the healthcare revenue cycle.
 This week: the life cycle of a medical bill.

 With high deductible health plans on the rise, the recent explosion of telehealth appointments due to COVID-19 and many other factors in play, it’s more important than ever for everyone to understand how the medical billing process works.
 The healthcare revenue cycle is relevant to all of us as patients—not just those who work in healthcare.